AndrewPrifer/tiny-async/README.md

 - `cacheKey` (Optional): A function that determines the cache key for storing the result based on the function arguments.
 Default: `(arguments_) => arguments_[0]`.
 - `cache` (Optional): Use a different cache storage.
 Default: `new Map()`.
 - `abortable` (Optional): A boolean indicating whether the function is abortable.
 Default: `false`.
-- `promiseCache` (Optional): A Map to store the promises for the memoized function.
-By default, a Map is used.

 **Returns**